brightsparklabs/gradle-docker/README.md

 - The `repository` field of the image tag will be set to the `image name` provided in the plugin's configuration block.
-- The `tag` (version) field of the image tag will be generated from the git tag using `git describe --dirty`.
+- The `tag` (version) field of the image tag will be generated from the git tag using `git describe --dirty` with the letter `g` prepended (for git).
+- An additional tag for the image is added corresponding to the git commit id of the folder containing the Dockerfile.
+This is also prepended with `g` (for git).
+- Finally a tag named `latest` is also added.

-When exporting Docker images to file, a image tag file will be generated for each Docker image.
-This file will contain the full tag of the image.
+When exporting Docker images to file, an image tag file will be generated for each Docker image.
+This file will contain the full tag of the image (based off `git describe`).
 E.g.

-- `brightsparklabs/alpha:1.0.0`
+- `brightsparklabs/alpha:g1.0.0`

 Each image tag file will be named using the format: